 The ISU policy on continuous registration will be followed.
-Once a student is admitted to candidacy, they are required to maintain continuous registration until the deposit of final dissertation in the Graduate School.
+Once a student is admitted to candidacy, they are required to maintain continuous registration until the submission of all final deposit materials to the Graduate School.
 Students must request a leave of absence from the college if circumstances prohibit continuing registration.
-If students anticipate that continuous registration is not possible, students are advised to talk with the Post-Licensure Program Academic Advisor and the Director of Graduate Programs to ensure adherence to university policies.
-Continuous enrollment does not apply to the summer months unless the student is graduating in that term.
+If students anticipate that continuous registration is not possible, students are advised to talk with the Post-Licensure Program Academic Advisor and the Associate Dean for Research and Graduate Studies to ensure adherence to university policies.